aquuamon/PCemon-Center/README.md

 -----------
 CREDITS:

+Find more under each branch.

 -----------
 Please note.
-This production was only made for educational purpose, it's non-commercial and a copyright infringement is absolutly not intended.
-If owner reads this and want me to remove respective content, just let me know.
+This production was only made for educational purpose, it's non-commercial and a copyright infringement of spefic content is absolutly not intended.

 Kind regards